edbefee3-3888-462a-9411-741b7e9eb54e/Faithful-32x32/README.md

 - iOS : "Minecraft/games/com.mojang/resource_packs"

-Or by opening .mcpack (double-click on Windows) with Minecraft
+Or by opening .mcpack (double-click on Windows) with Minecraft You can also use "git clone https://github.com/null2264/Faithful-BE.git" and use git's feature to update "git pull"

 ### The Plan
 I'm not planning on continuing this project forever but i'll try my best to keep it updated as much as i could.